chriskillpack/henri/README.md

 Description="The image shows a white paper with an Amazon return label on it.
 This document is used to ship items back to the seller after purchase, and includes details such as the order number (148639) and the product being returned: Whirlpool WP11870EMR Refrigerator-Freezer Combination Door Shelf Bin.
 The return label is also accompanied by a note that reads \"Item received in poor condition.\""
 ```

 First the embedding vector for the query text is computed using the specified LLM.
 Then all the embedding vectors are searched, scored using cosine similarity, and the top 5 results are shown in decreasing score.
-Unfortunately the search isn't very good.
-A couple of TODOs - compute more embedding vectors, explore using a different LLM to compute embedding vectors (OpenAPI / Google Gemini / etc).
+The quality of the search results are heavily influenced by the LLM you use.
+I have seen better search results (from smaller embedding vectors) using OpenAI's text embedding model, than the 7B LLaVA model.

 ## LLM runners